MEET OUR TEAM

 She merges a love of gardening and desire to enable community ideas with a background as an architect.
 Georgia takes great satisfaction in planting seeds and watching them grow.

-Charlotte is a performing arts/events photographer and active member in the local community and arts sector.
+She is a performing arts/events photographer and active member in the local community and arts sector.

 Charlotte has been involved with Creative Youth, organisers of the International Youth Arts Festival, for several years and is passionate about bringing arts to the community.